Death by a Thousand Closures

 At no point in this sequence does any single decision look like the closure of a music venue.
 The planning approval was for housing, which WA needs.
 The noise complaints were from residents, who have legitimate interests.
 The noise standards exist for good reasons.
 The venue's inability to fund the retrofit is a private business failure.
 The closure is, officially, nobody's fault.

 Victoria implemented enforceable agent-of-change provisions in its planning legislation in 2014.
 London followed in 2018.
-Both jurisdictions report significant reductions in venue closures attributable to development pressure, with dozens of grassroots venues protected from exactly the mechanism described above.{2} The evidence for the policy's effectiveness is not contested.
+Both jurisdictions report significant reductions in venue closures attributable to development pressure, with dozens of grassroots venues protected from exactly the mechanism described above.(2) The evidence for the policy's effectiveness is not contested.

 WA implemented a non-statutory guideline on agent-of-change in 2022.
 A non-statutory guideline is, in practical terms, a document that describes what good practice would look like without creating any obligation to practise it.
-Venues are still appearing before the State Administrative Tribunal on noise complaints from new residential developments — the precise scenario the guideline was supposed to prevent.
+Venues are still appearing before the State Administrative Tribunal on noise complaints from new residential developments — precisely the scenario the guideline was supposed to prevent.
 Only five local governments have adopted it.(3)

 The gap between what WA has done and what Victoria and London have done is not a gap in knowledge.
 The effective model is documented, implemented, and available for adoption.
 The gap is in political will to impose planning obligations on developers whose activity generates significant revenue for state and local government, at the expense of cultural infrastructure that generates cultural and economic value that does not show up in the same ledgers.

-The economics of live music venue support are, by the standards of government investment decisions, unusually clear.
 Sydney's Save Our Stages grant program found that every public dollar invested in venue acoustic retrofitting generated $16.70 in local economic activity — foot traffic to surrounding businesses, employment for sound engineers, bar staff and security workers, tourism spend, and the downstream effects of a functioning live music scene on the broader creative economy.(4) The return is better than most infrastructure investments the government makes, and substantially better than the various tax concessions and planning incentives that flow to property developers whose activity is, as described above, a primary driver of venue closures.

-NSW reformed its licensing framework in 2023 to allow single notifications for venues under 120 patrons, replacing the reclassification processes that could previously take months and cost thousands of dollars in legal and administrative fees.
-WA has not made equivalent reforms.(6) The practical effect is that the regulatory cost of operating a small live music venue in Perth is higher than in Sydney, for no policy reason that has been publicly articulated, at a moment when the venue sector is under greater financial pressure than at any point in the past two decades.
+NSW reformed its licensing in 2023 to allow single notifications for venues under 120 patrons, replacing reclassification processes that could take months and cost thousands of dollars in legal and administrative fees.
+WA has not made equivalent reforms.6 The practical effect is that the regulatory cost of operating a small live music venue in Perth is higher than in Sydney, for no policy reason that has been publicly articulated, at a moment when the venue sector is under greater financial pressure than at any point in the past two decades.

+Live music venues are employment infrastructure in ways that are easy to miss if you are not looking at the full employment profile.
 A 200-seat venue operating four nights a week employs sound engineers, front-of-house staff, bar staff, security workers, booking agents, and the artists and their crews.
-It generates foot traffic for the surrounding hospitality businesses.
-It contributes to the precinct identity that drives residential and commercial property values — the same property values that developers are, with the assistance of planning approvals, converting into apartment buildings that then complain about the venue.
-The economic value the venue has contributed to making the precinct desirable is not captured in the developer's ledger.
-It is captured in the land value.
-The venue pays the price of its own success.
+It generates foot traffic for surrounding hospitality businesses.
+It contributes to the precinct identity that drives residential and commercial property values — the same values that developers are, with the assistance of planning approvals, converting into apartment buildings that then complain about the venue.

 The policy interventions required are documented, costed, and proven in comparable jurisdictions.
-They are not complicated.

 Streamlined licensing for venues under 150 capacity, modelled on NSW's single notification system, reducing the regulatory cost of operating small live music venues to a level proportionate to their scale and revenue.

-These are not radical proposals.
-The total cost is modest by comparison with the economic activity the sector generates and the economic activity that venue support, on Sydney's documented figures, would produce.(8) The obstacle is not resources.
-It is the political classification of live music infrastructure as a cultural nicety rather than essential community infrastructure — a classification that the evidence does not support and that the communities experiencing venue closures did not choose.
+A regional circuit development program with dedicated funding for touring support, regional venue capacity development, and the programming infrastructure that makes regular regional touring viable for artists and promoters.
+These are the standard package of live music infrastructure policy in jurisdictions that have chosen to protect their creative economies.8 The total cost is modest by comparison with the economic activity the sector generates.
+The obstacle is the political classification of live music infrastructure as a cultural nicety rather than essential community infrastructure — a classification the evidence does not support and that the communities experiencing venue closures did not choose.

 What remains is the political decision to treat the places where artists and communities meet as infrastructure worth protecting — not because live music is a luxury amenity that makes cities more attractive to investment, though it is that too, but because the live music venue is one of the few remaining spaces in public life where people gather around something made by human beings in front of other human beings in real time, and where the transaction is not primarily about data or profit or algorithmic engagement but about the unrepeatable fact of being in a room together when something happens.

 That is worth a planning provision.
 It is worth an acoustic retrofit fund.
 It is worth a licensing reform.
+It is worth considerably more than we are currently spending on it.

 Previous